jimlane/Web-App-Demos/AzureBlobStoragePhotoGallery/readme.md

-This is an updated version of the original Blob Storage Photo Gallery available in the Azure Samples repo.
-This version updates various libraries and .Net Framework to more recent versions, such as substituting Microsoft.Azure.Storage assembly for the now deprecated WindowsAzure.Storage.
+*This is an updated version of the original Blob Storage Photo Gallery available in the Azure Samples repo.
+This version updates various libraries and .Net Framework to more recent versions, such as substituting Microsoft.Azure.Storage assembly for the now deprecated WindowsAzure.Storage*

 # .NET Photo Gallery Web Application Sample with Azure Blob Storage